dimview/magnetophon/README.md

 rms is RMS threshold, default 1000.
 Audio samples are 16 bit signed integers.

-decay is time constant used in exponential decay, default 100.
+decay is time constant used in exponential decay, default 600.

 ## Notification Algorithm

 magnetophon maintains running estimate of duty cycle using exponential smoothing.
-Smoothing factor is by default set to 1/100 s<sup>-1</sup>, so it takes approximately 300 seconds of uninterrupted audio to bring duty cycle estimate from 0 to 0.95.
+Smoothing factor is by default set to 1/600 s<sup>-1</sup>, so it takes approximately half an hour of uninterrupted audio to bring duty cycle estimate from 0 to 0.95.
 If average transmission lengths are much longer or much shorter, time constant (reciprocal of smoothing factor) can be specified in command line.